What do we do when we enter the building?

 If your child is not reliably potty trained, a fresh swim diaper and/or snug fitting plastic pants must be worn under the bathing suit while in the pool.
 If your child soils their diaper during the course of swim, they must be taken immediately to the bathroom to be changed.
 Do not wait until swim is over to change your child’s diaper, do not change diapers on the pool deck.

-Accidents in the pool cause a shutdown of 1-24 hours and must be prevented if at all possible.
+Accidents in the pool will cause a shutdown of up to 24 hours and must be prevented if at all possible.

 Can my child play in the pool before class starts?